Rocket parts were carried by the Isro scientists on bicycles and Bullock carts

 ISRO has retained its mission to bring a place in the service of the commoner to serve the nation.
 In the process, it has become one of the six largest space agencies worldwide.
 The largest fleet of ISRO communication satellites – INSAT and remote sensing – IRS satellites carry out communication satellites automatically, meeting the growing demand for fast and reliable communication and earth observation.
 In the modern era, ISRO develops and distributes satellite products and equipment specific to the nation.
 Broadcasting, communication, weather forecasting, disaster management tools, geographic information systems, cartography, navigation, telemedicine, and dedicated distance education satellites are some of them.

 To achieve complete self-sufficiency in these applications, it was necessary to develop a cost-efficient and reliable launch system, which took shape as the Polar Satellite Launch Vehicle (PSLV).
 The famous PSLV has now moved on to become a preferred carrier for satellites from various countries due to its reliability and cost-efficiency, which promotes unprecedented economic cooperation.
-Therefore, Geosynchronous Satellite Launch Vehicle (GSLV) was developed keeping in mind the heavy and high demand for geosynchronous communication satellites.
+Therefore, the Geosynchronous Satellite Launch Vehicle (GSLV) was developed keeping in mind the heavy and high demand for geosynchronous communication satellites.

 Besides technical capability, ISRO has contributed to the country’s science education.
 In general, various dedicated research centers and autonomous institutes for remote sensing, astronomy, astrophysics, atmospheric science, and space science function under the aegis of the Department of Space.
 In addition, ISRO’s lunar and interplanetary missions and other scientific projects promote scientific education and provide valuable data to the scientific community that enriches science.